 By celebrating pride in a way that actively promotes your inclusivity commitments and meaningful actions, you can contribute towards normalising a different kind of workplace culture.
 One that is open to everyone, that shines a light on these unconscious biases and increases awareness of damaging practices.

-That’s in addition to decorating our whole office for Pride month, holding fun events like our Pride-themed sales day and live DJ sets and hosting open discussion forums centred on LGBTQ+ awareness for all our employees.
+That’s in addition to decorating our whole office for Pride month, holding fun events like our Pride-themed sales day, sharing educational materials, holding live DJ sets and hosting open discussion forums centred on LGBTQ+ awareness for all our employees.

 To give acknowledgement